PAIDiPaidThis.com

 Why the price varies so much

-Add-ons appear at a routine visit because a Standard consult fee alone covers relatively little: the vet's time, their exam and their judgement.
-Everything beyond that, tests, medicines, plans, is billed separately, and that is where a practice's income beyond the door fee actually comes from, which is why some practices, particularly within larger corporate groups, set targets for how much extra revenue each consult should generate.
-The specific upsells to watch for tend to repeat: pre-emptive Blood tests for a pet with no symptoms, a bundled Vaccination covering diseases your pet is genuinely unlikely to meet, a prescription diet sold at the desk instead of a written Prescription fee you could fill elsewhere, or a monthly wellness plan pitched like insurance.
-None of these are automatically wrong for every pet, but the point is to hear the clinical case for your pet specifically, not just the general recommendation.
+Add-ons appear at a routine visit because a standard consult fee alone covers relatively little: the vet's time, the exam and their judgement.
+Everything beyond that, tests, medicines, plans, is billed separately, and that is where a practice's income beyond the door fee actually comes from.
+That structure alone would explain some upselling, but ownership adds another layer.
+Many UK practices are now part of a small number of corporate groups rather than independently owned, and the CMA's review of the sector found these groups can set targets for how much extra revenue each consult should generate, and that corporate practices charge an average of 18.3% more than independent ones for comparable routine work.
+Region matters too: a practice in an area with higher running costs, or fewer competing practices nearby, has more room to price add-ons without losing clients to a cheaper alternative down the road, and the CMA has also flagged the closure and consolidation of independent practices as reducing that competitive pressure in some areas.
+Layered on top of all this is a genuine, sector-wide rise in prices: the CMA found vet prices went up 63% between 2016 and 2023, so even a well-run, fairly priced practice is working from a higher cost base than it was a few years ago.
+The specific upsells to watch for tend to repeat regardless of who owns the practice: pre-emptive blood tests for a pet with no symptoms, a bundled vaccination covering diseases your pet is genuinely unlikely to meet, a prescription diet sold at the desk instead of a written prescription you could fill elsewhere, or a monthly wellness plan pitched like insurance.
+None of these are automatically wrong for every pet, but the point is to hear the clinical case for your pet specifically, not just the general recommendation, and to know whether you are dealing with an independent practice or one of several under the same corporate owner.

 How to pay less